-Jonathan C. Creasy (PhD) is a writer, musician, broadcaster, producer, and educator, based in Dublin, Ireland.
+Jonathan C. Creasy (PhD) is a writer, musician, filmmaker, broadcaster, publisher, and educator, based in Dublin, Ireland.
 He is Editor-in-Chief at New Dublin Press, a reporter for The History Show on RTÉ Radio 1, producer and presenter of The Writers’ Room on 103.2 Dublin City FM, and an IRC Fellow in University College Dublin, where he lectures in English and Creative Writing.
 His writing appears in The Irish Times, Poetry Ireland Review, gorse, The Stinging Fly, Los Angeles Review of Books, and many other publications.
 His work is included in the forthcoming anthology, Writing Home: The New Irish Poets (Dedalus Press).
 He edited and introduced the forthcoming anthology, Black Mountain Poems, for New Directions.
 Creasy’s film work includes the forthcoming documentary features Almost Home: Explorations on the Border and The Blue Shroud.

 Creasy was raised in Los Angeles, where his father taught in the English department at UCLA.
 He studied music with jazz legends Peter Erskine and Jeff Hamilton.
 He went on to study music at California Institute of the Arts (CalArts) under Charlie Haden and record at Geffen / Interscope Records and Capitol Studios in Hollywood.